Could political talks help free Bangladesh’s ex-Premier Khaleda Zia? | DW | 18.10.2019

 South Asia expert at Germany's Rhine-Waal University, Dieter Reinhardt also thinks that BNP is in the process of dissolution but can perhaps survive as a small party in the years to come.
 He says, the BNP's decision of joining hands with the Islamist Jamaat-i-Islami, its vague political manifesto and the fact that its leader, Tarique Rahman, lives abroad, have weakened its stance among its supporters.

-Political scientist Salimullah Khan believes the BNP may be experiencing difficult times (please check original quote), but still has a chance to revive its support base, particularly because no other party, at this point in time, can replace it as the major opposition group.
+Political scientist Salimullah Khan believes the BNP may be experiencing difficult times, but still has a chance to revive its support base, particularly because no other party, at this point in time, can replace it as the major opposition group.

 A study by the Bertelsmann Foundation has found that Bangladesh is currently an autocracy.
 The ruling party rejected the findings, although experts say one-party rule and political instability are major issues.
 (27.03.2018)